-- Strategic those risks relating to the long term goals of the Council - Operational risks related to the day-to-day operation of each individual service - Project consideration of the risks relating to specific initiatives provision, such as proposals to dramatically change the corporate assessment process.
-Strategic risks are owned by members of the Senior Management Team.
+- Strategic those risks relating to the long term goals of the Council - Operational risks related to the day-to-day operation of each individual service - Project consideration of the risks relating to specific initiatives

 Strategic risks are essentially those that threaten the long term goals of the Council and therefore are mainly based around meeting the objectives of the Strategic Plan.
-They may also represent developing issues that have the potential to fundamentally affect service
+They may also represent developing issues that have the potential to fundamentally affect service provision, such as changes in central government policy.
+Strategic risks are owned by members of the Senior Management Team.

-The Strategic Risk Register groups risk together under themes of Ambition, Customers, People Horizon Scanning and Partnerships.
+The Strategic Risk Register groups risk together under themes of Ambition, Customers, People, Horizon Scanning, Partnerships and Assets.
 The highest scoring risks or key risk areas identified include:

-- Potential impact of future central government decisions to reduce public funding, including that of our partners. - Failure or inappropriate performance management of one or more strategic partnerships or key contracts e.g. Haven Gateway, LEP, Health, CAPITA, CBH etc. - The Council is unable to effectively influence changes in the Borough economy. - The increasing expectations of our customers, set alongside the financial constraints will create challenges to service delivery, our channel shift ambitions and the reputation of the authority. - Unable to compete with the private sector in the recruitment (and retention) of staff with key marketable skills. - Staff motivation declines with an impact on service delivery, our capacity to make changes and implementation of budget efficiencies. - Not taking or creating opportunities to maximise the efficient delivery of services through shared provision, partnerships or commercial delivery. - Change of direction / policy within key partner organisations and they revise input / withdraw from projects. - Potential inability to agree shared outcomes/ agendas with partners and the Council's ability to influence partner's performance. - Inability to deliver the budget strategy as planned. - Failure to set aside sufficient capital funds for strategic priorities.
+- Potential impact of future central government decisions to reduce public funding, including that of our partners. - Failure or inappropriate performance management of one or more strategic partnerships or key contracts. - The Council is unable to effectively influence changes in the Borough economy. - The increasing expectations of our customers, set alongside the financial constraints will create challenges to service delivery, our channel shift ambitions and the reputation of the authority. - Unable to compete with the private sector in the recruitment (and retention) of staff with key marketable skills. - Staff motivation declines with an impact on service delivery, our capacity to make changes and implementation of budget efficiencies. - Not taking or creating opportunities to maximise the efficient delivery of services through shared provision, partnerships or commercial delivery. - Change of direction / policy within key partner organisations and they revise input / withdraw from projects. - Potential inability to agree shared outcomes/ agendas with partners and the Council's ability to influence partner's performance. - Inability to deliver the budget strategy as planned. - Failure to set aside sufficient capital funds for strategic priorities. - The outcome of the referendum to leave the European Union is leading to a number of uncertainties.
+It is currently unclear how this will impact on the Council, our communities and businesses.
+However, it does raise a potential set of risks that will need to be monitored. - Risk that asset management is not fully linked to strategic priorities and not supported by appropriate resources.

 Actions are identified for all strategic risks, and monitored and reported to Committee twice a year.
+Governance